Nima-Sayyah/Disaster-Response-API/README.md

 The intention of the project is to classify the disaster messages into specific categories.
 The project utilises disaster data from [Figure Eight](https://www.figure-eight.com/) to build a model for an API that classifies disaster messages.

-Users can input messages via a web app and observe classification results in specfic categories.
+Users can input messages via a web app and observe classification results in classified categories.
 The web app also display visualizations of the data.

 ## Installation <a name="installation"></a>